Dbaird2/seniorproject/README.md

 - Normalized Data for space efficiency over performance to spend less money.
 ## ℹ️ Techstack (Website)
 - Uses No PHP framework, or CSS frameworks like Tailwind
-- Uses Redis, botman, phpmailer, postgres(PDO).
+- Uses Botman, phpmailer, postgres(PDO).
 - Hosted by render.com
 ## 🚀 Usage Instructions
-Only Management can give and create accounts.
+Only Management can create accounts.
 Contact rrazo2@csub.edu or bwholgemuth2@csub.edu for an account
 ## To Do
 - Add delete features for assets and users
 - Help pages